shmeeli/Melee-Ghost-Streamer/README.md

 ### OBS mkv recording path

 The path to your OBS recording.
-This will be used for making set vods and replays.
+This will be used for making set VODs and replays.
 Make sure your recording is an `.mkv` file, else it won't work.

 Example: `C:\Users\Sheep\Videos\2023-05-17 15-49-51.mkv`.